High-Functioning Anxiety: Practical Tools & Support

 • Guilty for resting or slowing down

-How High-Functioning Anxiety Affects Mental Health
+How does High-Functioning Anxiety Affect Mental Health

-Even if you're "functioning," the emotional toll is very REAL.
+Even if you’re “functioning,” the emotional toll is very real.
 Over time, this pressure can lead to:

 • Burnout and emotional fatigue